mariegrace31/official_portfolio/README.md

 <!-- CONTRIBUTING -->
 ## **Contributing 🤝**<a name="contributing"></a>

-If you have suggestions 📝, ideas 🤔, or bug reports 🐛, please feel free to open an [issue](https://github.com/mariegrace31/official_portfolio/issues) on GitHub.
+If you have suggestions 📝, ideas 🤔, or bug reports 🐛, please open an [issue](https://github.com/mariegrace31/official_portfolio/issues) on GitHub.
-Remember, every contribution, no matter how big or small, makes a difference.
+Remember, every contribution makes a difference, no matter how big or small.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>